Welcome to today's edition of the Rush 24-7 podcast.

 It looks like I was right.

-Barack Obama may be the fresh face in this year's presidential election, but nearly half half of the people in the country say that they're tired of hearing about him.
+Barack Obama may be the fresh face in this year's presidential election, but nearly half of the people in the country say that they're tired of hearing about him.

-Everybody is having, or a lot of people having a backlash, Obama this, Obama that, and it has to do with the way Obama is being covered.
+Everybody is having, or a lot of people having a backlash, Obama this, Obama that.

-It is a it is an amazing thing to watch.
+It is an amazing thing to watch.

-And this poll was taken, by the way, from uh August 1st through the 4th, it was a telephone poll 1,004 adults, and the margin of error was uh minus plus or minus three and a half percentage points.
+It was a telephone poll, 1,004 adults, and the margin of error was minus, plus or minus 3.5 percentage points.

 We have a montage of the drive-by media circling the wagons on this.